 What is this initiative?

-The Future Leaders’ Competition, now in its fifth year, and supported by the Members of the IIC, encourages and promotes original thought in the areas of communications and policy.
+The Future Leaders’ Competition, now in its sixth year, and supported by the members of the IIC, encourages and promotes original thought in the areas of communications and policy.

 What do you need to do?

-This year entrants are asked to produce an essay, submitted electronically, on the following:
+This year entrants are asked to produce an essay, submitted electronically, on the following topic:

-Hear from the Chair of this year’s judging panel, Derek Wilding, for a further explanation of this year’s topic:
+Hear from the Chair of this year’s judging panel, Derek Wilding, and Vice-Chair, Andrea Millwood Hargrave, for a further explanation of this year’s topic:

 Sofía Mancialla, founder of Sección Legal, the first Mexican digital marketplace for legal services, is the winner of the 2020 IIC Future Leaders’ Competition.
-Here she speaks with her mentor, Emanuele Vadilonga, Director of Regulatory Affairs Europe, BT Global Services, on why she entered the competition and how winning the competition has impacted her professional life and her personal development.Listen to the podcast
+Here she speaks with her mentor, Emanuele Vadilonga, Director of Regulatory Affairs Europe, BT Global Services, on why she entered the competition and how winning the competition has impacted her professional life and her personal development.Listen here

 In this podcast, previous winners of the IIC Future Leaders’ Competition, Tim Hogg from the UK and Angel Fu from Australia speak about how they prepared for the competition and their experiences on winning the competition.Listen here